abimaelbarea/abimaelbarea/README.md

 ![Header](main.png)

+## What was the first programming language you learned, and when?

+Basic, I was 12.

-## Programming languages I've used during my career
+## What programming languages have you learned and used during your career?

 - Basic
 - Ada